 The oldest law firm in operation – Guinness World Records.

-As it happens, the three 'name partners' – Thomson, Snell and Passmore – were active in the latter half of the nineteenth and the first half of the twentieth centuries.
-Jeremy Passmore, the son of John Passmore, still practises with the firm today.
+As it happens, the three 'name partners' – Thomson, Snell & Passmore – were active in the latter half of the nineteenth and the first half of the twentieth centuries.
+Jeremy Passmore, the son of John Passmore, was the last practising member of the family after retiring in 2017.
 However, they were joining together firms whose genealogy went deep into the legal traditions of both Kent and London.
 These shaped the character and the values of the firm and account for its unique position in the legal history of this country.

 So the firm's longevity is a tribute to its steadiness and deep commitment to working both for its clients' best interests and the good of the local community.
 The story of the first two hundred years is really about two families – the Hoopers and then the Scoones and the bonds they forged.
 Thereafter it is a tale of how a modern firm emerged from such ancient roots.

 In 1570 in the east end of London the Whitechapel Bell Foundry – the world's most famous bell-maker - was established.
 It survives today as Britain's oldest manufacturing company.
 Meanwhile in the same year Nicholas Hooper, a curate of the Tonbridge Parish Church in Kent, announced himself to the world as a 'Scrivener and Drafter of Documents'.
 He chose his timing well.
 It was the beginning of the expansionist, mercantile age encouraged by Queen Elizabeth 1st and in the following year the Royal Exchange was established by Thomas Gresham – and opened by the Queen herself - in the heart of the City of London as a principal centre of commerce.